Margaret Kenyatta (mayor): Education

-In those days, few children went to school early therefore Margaret only joined formal school at Ruthimitu Primary School when she was over ten years old.
-She later attended the Church of Scotland Mission School at Thogoto, Kikuyu, where, true to her natural leadership skills, she became one of the prefects of the girls’ section.
+In those days, few children went to school early, therefore Margaret only started her formal schooling at Ruthimitu Primary School when she was over ten years old.
+She later attended the Church of Scotland Mission School at Thogoto, Kikuyu, where, true to her natural leadership skills, she became one of the prefects of the girls' section.

-Margaret passed the primary school leaving examinations with flying colours and the examination officials had a serious challenge over what to do with her and another girl, Joan Wambui Gitau, who had also passed well, for high school studies.
+Margaret passed the primary-school leaving-examinations with flying colours and the examination officials had a serious challenge over what to do with her and another girl, Joan Wambui Gitau, who had also passed well, with respect to high school studies.
 The dilemma was that there was no high school for African girls at the time.
 However, due to their strong academic performance, the Principal of the then Alliance High School Kikuyu had no option but to accept the girls to join the school.

 Margaret was therefore the first girl to enroll at Alliance in 1948 with admission number ‘1000’.
 This number was given to her to distinguish her admission to the school as the first girl, since admission number ‘1’ had been given to her uncle James Muigai when he had joined the same school twenty years earlier.